 Now once you get done laughing and are still here reading.
-Allow me to explain the title of article, and since the best place to start this is with the words of Jesus Christ Himself:
+Allow me to explain the title of this article, and since the best place to start this is with the words of Jesus Christ Himself:

 Revelation 3:5 – All who are victorious will be clothed in white.
 I will never erase their names from the Book of Life, but I will announce before my Father and his angels that they are mine.